 |Annual Federal Revenue as a Percentage of Total Federal Debt||$1,966.70||34.51%|

-2007 selling stocks to buy AAA U.S. Treasuries with a real rate of return of 0.99% that had limited upside instrument appreciation potential could still be justified.
-The demand for Treasuries helped fuel the sell off in stocks, rally in Treasuries and pushed yields lower which initially helped fund the U.S.’s record deficit spending.
+2007 selling stocks to buy AAA U.S. Treasuries with a real rate of return of 0.99% had limited upside instrument appreciation potential but could still be justified.
+The demand for Treasuries helped fuel the sell off in stocks, rally in Treasuries and pushed yields lower which initially helped fund the U.S.’s ongoing record deficit spending.